 - pinking sheers (optional; I used them to cut the ribbon)

-- ribbon for the bow and to add over the hem as detail
+- ribbon for the bow and to add as detail to the hem

 - matching or contrast thread